oscar-bender-stone/honors-thesis/source/1_introduction.typ

 improving the representation itself!
 // TODO: conclude this paragraph!

-// TODO: put this somewhere
-// This is EXACTLY what we want to systematically implement!
-According to Chaitin, "A useful theory is a compression of the data; compression is comprehension".

-- Summarize information theory here.
-Let's get the intro done in one place (besides goals and organization)!
-May be easier to focus on AIT (Algorithmic Information Theory) for our purposes.

-  - Main problem: _how_ do we manage information?
-This thesis is ALL about the organization of information!
-That is, reuse!
-This is exactly in line with compression, but the _how_!

-    - Connects back to Turing machines - we can _use_ Turing machines as our "generalized theories".
-Main philosophy: represent things by how they are _checked_.
-So this is done by a total Turing machine!

-    - We also need _computable_ ways to encode, which is what Chaitin's theory describes.
-But it doesn't show us _how_ to organize things!

-    - Also helps to explain overhead in representing things.
-Might be different depending on base representation used.
-Chaitin says this doesn't matter in the limit (CITE.) *The goal of this thesis is to RESOLVE this problem, on the query end!*

-  - Why is Chaitin's work so useful here?
-Because it explains WHAT EXACTLY we need in the metatheory! *Enough information to encode itself to talk about all other theories!*

-    - Address Trusted Computing Base here or in next paragraph!

 Our overarching architecture is based on a key idea: separate _cheap queries_ from _expensive search_.
 We develop the entire theory of queries and enable